radioactivedecay/radioactivedecay/docs/source/introduction.rst

     $ pip install radioactivedecay

-Import the package into Python and decay a simple inventory:
+Import the Python package and decay a simple inventory by:

 .. code-block:: python3